-BP works with security forces who protect our facilities to reinforce the importance of respecting human rights.
+BP works with security providers who protect our facilities to reinforce the importance of respecting human rights.
 We support the Voluntary Principles on Security and Human Rights.
-These principles guide how we work with the security forces that protect our facilities.
+These principles guide the way we work with these security forces.
 They emphasize the need to understand and respect the human rights of our workforce and people living in communities near our operations.

-We provide training on the principles for our employees accountable for managing security and conduct assessments to identify areas where we can improve.
-One example is our Castellón refinery in Spain.
-National law requires that we use armed security and provide two days of training a year.
-Through our own security review, we decided to double the number of training days.
+We provide training on the principles for those employees who are accountable for managing security and conduct assessments to identify areas where we can improve.

 We report on our progress in relation to security and human rights issues in an annual report to the Voluntary Principles plenary.